-Figure 2: A computation of the percentage of aerosol signal over the total radiance for a three polarizations.
+Figure 2: A computation of the percentage of aerosol signal change in the horizontal and vertical polarizations compared to the scalar.
 The top, middle, and bottom figures are the unpolarised, horizontal, and vertical polarization respectively.
 The geometry for the simulation is set up with SZA of 45o and SSA of 60o with an Albedo of 0 and using the background aerosol profile.